janhesters/react-router-saas-template/README.md

    xargs -n1 stripe events resend < stripe-events.txt
    ```

+   This command is also available via `npm run stripe:resend-events`.

 > **Tip:** Keep `stripe-events.txt` checked into your repo (or in a safe place) so you can easily replay your entire setup whenever you rebuild your local database.

 ### 2. Seed Stripe Data for Tests (Local vs. CI)